-Once you’ve opened the drawing window, you’ll be presented with a blank page and an array of basic tools, like a color picker, some different brush options, undo/redo, and the options to add text or images to the canvas.
+Once you’ve opened the drawing window, you’ll be presented with a blank page and an array of basic tools, like a colour picker, some different brush options, undo/redo, and the option to add text or images to the canvas.

 The first thing you can (or really, should) do is select the size of your canvas.
 You can do this by clicking the “Size” button in the top left corner.
 Choose either a custom size, or pick a predetermined portrait, landscape, or square image.

-Once you’ve created your canvas, pick a color in the top right, and start drawing!
+Once you’ve created your canvas, pick a colour in the top right, and start drawing!

-The color picker currently offers the same color options as the label color picker, however this may change in future updates.
-To change the size of your brush, use the toggle to the left of the colored circle.
-In the same corner you can also pick a different brush, which will allow you to use different textures to create more layered and varied work.
+The colour picker currently offers the same colour options as the label colour picker, however, this may change in future updates.
+To change the size of your brush, use the toggle to the left of the coloured circle.
+In the same corner, you can also pick a different brush, which will allow you to use different textures to create more layered and varied work.